 Encourage students to come back on their own time to leverage the staff and equipment within the CoE shops.
-The Makerspace is open into the evenings and on the weekends, which provides students with more flexibility.
-It’s difficult for the Makerspace to support groups >~ 30 on a regular schedule, though we can accommodate a very large number of students spread out over the entire day and week.
+It’s difficult for the Makerspace to support groups >~ 25 on a regular schedule, though we can accommodate a very large number of students spread out over the entire day and week.
 If specialized or a significant amount of assistance is needed by your students, please have your TAs hold office hours in the Makerspace (for your students only).
 Our student staff can help train your TAs so they know how to use the Makerspace equipment and can assist your students as needed.

 Leverage the workshops offered within the Makerspace: Each week we offer workshops on topics that might align directly with the learning objectives of your course (e.g. 3D printing, microcontrollers/electronics… and we’re always open to new ideas); feel free to advertise these events as supplemental instruction for your students.
 Events / workshops are posted here.